Physics-50/Module-3/docs/superweak2.md

 + The plot used to determine the wavelength of your laser.
 This plot must include the uncertainties on your data points and include a line of best fit that has been determined with a weighted fit.
 As always, make sure to include units on your axis labels.
 You will be asked to upload this plot 3 times.
 You should upload the same plot each time.
 You do not need to write a caption.

-+ A link to a spreadsheet with your experimental data,.
++ A link to a spreadsheet with your experimental data.

++ A sample calculation of wavelength and uncertainty, instructions for which are provided in the checkpoint instructions on Gradescope.

 + The slope you obtained from your plot, including the uncertainty.